der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 [Stats](./Stats)|Statistics for the keyword.

 ## <a name="gettext"></a>getText
 Returns the text of this keyword.
-The text will be returned in one of the following formats based on the match type:
+The text is returned in one of the following formats based on the keyword's match type:

-- `books` - broad match
+- books - broad match
-- `"books"` - phrase match
+- "books" - phrase match
-- `[hardcover books]` - exact match
+- [hardcover books] - exact match

 ### Returns: